quorten/macsehw/hardware/fpga/bbu/README.md

   itself and the CPU is simply instructed to wait additional cycles by holding the `*DTACK` signal deasserted.

-* Implement bank switching to allow access to more than 4 MB of RAM without requiring a CPU that is capable of virtual memory.
+* Implement bank switching to allow access to more than 4MB of RAM without requiring a CPU that is capable of virtual memory.
 The original MC68000 CPU in particular does not allow for exception-handling that repeats execution of a faulted instruction,